floriankraemer/floriankraemer.github.io/_posts/2023-05-10-Exceptions-driven-Development.markdown

 date: 2023-05-10T09:28:36.000Z
 ---

-Exception-driven development, also known as "throw first, ask questions later".
+Exception-driven development, also known as "throw first, ask questions later", is considered a bad practice.
+This article will provide a list of reasons when exceptions are bad and why you should not use them without a good reason.

 ## Why can exceptions be bad?

-Here are some reasons why it might be considered bad:
+Here are some reasons why they could be considered bad:

 * **Code readability and flow control:**
   * Code with excessive use of exceptions for *flow control can be harder to read and understand*.